-B1.
-Distinguished Program

-Overview: The NRA Police Pistol Combat Distinguished Program is similar to the Distinguished Program of the Civilian Marksmanship Program.
-Distinguished Revolver and Semi-Automatic Matches may be fired during Police Pistol Combat Registered Regional or State Championship Tournaments, and during the NRA National Police Shooting Championships.
-It is a stock firearm type match and the equipment requirements are more stringent than in normal Open Class Division Police Pistol Combat matches.

-- B2.
-Eligibility: Only individuals who qualify under Rule 2.4 may fire in NRA Police Pistol Combat Distinguished Matches.

-- B3.
-Awards: The NRA Police Pistol Combat

-Distinguished Program has two awards, the NRA

-Police Distinguished Revolver Badge and the

-Distinguished Semi-Automatic Pistol Badge.
+- B1.
+Distinguished Program Overview: The NRA Police Pistol Combat Distinguished Program is similar to the Distinguished Program of the Civilian Marksmanship Program.
+Distinguished Revolver, Distinguished Semi-Automatic Pistol and Distinguished Production Pistol Matches may be fired during Police Pistol Combat Registered Regional or State Championship Tournaments, and during the NRA National Police Shooting Championships.
+It is a stock firearm type match and the equipment requirements are more stringent than in normal Open Class Division Police Pistol Combat matches - B2.
+Eligibility: Only individuals who qualify under Rule 2.4 may fire in NRA Police Pistol Combat Distinguished Matches. - B3.
+Awards: The NRA Police Pistol Combat Distinguished Program has three awards, the NRA Police Distinguished Revolver Badge, the Distinguished Semi-Automatic Pistol Badge, and the Distinguished Production Pistol Badge.
 Each Badge is earned separately.
-Badges are

-awarded to those officers who earn a total of

-either 30 Distinguished Revolver Points or 30

-Distinguished Semi-Automatic Pistol Points

-through unassisted individual competition in NRA

-Police Distinguished Matches.
+Badges are awarded to those officers who earn a total of either 30 Distinguished Revolver Points, 30 Distinguished Semi-Automatic Pistol Points, or 30 Distinguished Production Pistol Points through unassisted individual competition in NRA Police Distinguished Matches.

 Distinguished Points are only awarded by the NRA Law Enforcement Competitions Department.
 After Distinguished scores are received from the Tournament Director, all competitors who are already Distinguished are removed from the listing.
 Distinguished Award Points are then awarded to the highest scoring ten percent of all non-Distinguished competitors firing in the match ranked in order of merit.

 Fractions of .5 and over will be resolved to the next higher whole number.
 Smaller fractions will not be considered.